HackYourFuture/Node.js/week1/README.md

 ![Requests](https://fullstackopen.com/static/7094858c9c7ec9149d10607e9e1d94bb/14be6/19e.png)

 The following problem arises in HTTP communication: Because HTML, CSS, JavaScript, and JSON are ultimately just text files, the server can not automatically determine what to do with it.
-Therefore the client sends a special _header_ called `content-type` in the request.
+Therefore the client sends a special _header_ called `Content-Type` in the request.
 The most common content types are:

 - `text/javascrpt`
 - `text/html`